 Author name: Aparajita Lath

-Aparajita graduated from the National University of Juridical Sciences, Kolkata where she was on the Board of Editors of the NUJS Law Review.
+Aparajita is an Assistant Professor at the National Law School of India, Bangalore.
+She graduated from the National University of Juridical Sciences, Kolkata and Harvard Law School (LL.M).
 She has worked at AZB & Partners and Trilegal.
-She is currently pursuing her LL.M at Harvard Law School and is a Student Fellow at the Petrie-Flom Centre.
+She was also a Student Fellow at the Petrie-Flom Centre at Harvard Law School.

 Overview of the S. 3 landscape on patenting biotechnology inventions in India